herve4m/length/CONTRIBUTING.md

    Make sure to run `pre-commit` before submitting your code.

 For more details of forks and pull request, see the [Creating a pull request from a fork](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and [How to create a pull request in GitHub](https://opensource.com/article/19/7/create-pull-request-github) documentations.

+## Contributing Translations

+You can contribute to Lenght translations with [Weblate](https://hosted.weblate.org/projects/length/).